eighteight/Cinder-VideoStream/README.md

 Cinder-VideoStream
 ==================
-Cinder block for double threaded video streaming and stream receiving using boost asio
+Cinder block for double threaded video streaming and stream receiving using boost asio and jpg frame compression

 Dependencies: